AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/getting_started.rst

 tool. |gcv| relies on an instrumented execution environment to produce execution traces instead of having to instrument to program itself. |gem|
 provides such an environment, offering support for coverage assessments directly on the target code in cross configurations.
+Hardware probes might be used as trace producers as well, provided trace data is converted to the format |gcv| expects.

 |gcp| supports both source and object level coverage criteria: statement,
 decision, or mcdc coverage for the source level, and instruction or branch